webdriverio/visual-testing/.github/ISSUE_TEMPLATE/--question.md

 ---

 **Describe your question with as much detail as possible** A clear and concise question that doesn't require too much conversation.
 Need more help?
-[Find me on Gitter](https://gitter.im/wswebcreation/protractor-image-comparison)
+[Join us on Discord](https://discord.webdriver.io)

 **If it's about a specific piece of code, try and include some of it to support your question.**